it-at-m/Praktikumsplaner/doc/src/features/Zuweisung.md

 If the [Dienststelle](../glossary.md#dienststelle) provided information, that their team has a [Planstelle](../glossary.md#planstelle), it will be marked with a special icon (mdi-account-star).
 Each [Praktikumsstellen](./../glossary.md#praktikumsstelle) can be expanded again by clicking on the arrow or the card itself to display more details with all the information about the position.
-Both lists can be scrolled separately to make the assignment more efficient and convenient.
+Both lists can be scrolled separately.

 ## Assign [Nwks](./../glossary.md#nwk) to [Praktikumsstellen](./../glossary.md#praktikumsstelle)